redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	  service.beta.kubernetes.io/aws-load-balancer-internal: "true"
 	  service.beta.kubernetes.io/aws-load-balancer-proxy-protocol: "*"

-Update the my-nginx-ingress-controller configuration so that it will trigger the creation of an NLB:
+Modify the configuration of the my-nginx-ingress-controller so that it will trigger the creation of a NLB:

 	apiVersion: k8s.nginx.org/v1alpha1
 	kind: NginxIngressController